Boondocking in Maryland

 Potomac State Forest Wallman Laurel Run

-Potomac SF can be found in Oakland, MD, and has 36 sites that you will find in five separate areas.
+Potomac State Forest can be found in Oakland, MD, and has 36 sites that you will find in five separate areas.
 This means that there’s a bit of a communal feel when you’re boondocking here.
 There’s even a group site available if you have buddies that want to join you when you’re dispersed camping.
 Still, this is a first-come, first-served site that can fill up quickly.

 Fifteenmile Creek